tonnft/urixme/index.md

 In the minting process, URIXes with already taken slugs will just get ordinal indices.
 A slug cannot be changed afterwards, but you can mint another token, providing the previous one as it's parent.
 URIX minted without a custom slug, cannot gain it later.

 Any string can be a custom slug if it doesn't contain #, ? and (possibly) other URI-inconvenient characters.
 It has to be not one of the following:
-1. string consisting of only [0..9] - as that would mean a decimal representation of token index;
+1. string consisting of only r[0..9] - as that would mean a decimal representation of token index, e.g. urix.me/666
-2. string consisting of only i/[0..9a..f] prepended by 0x - a that would mean a hexadecimal same.
+2. string consisting of only r[0..9a..f]/i prepended by 0x - a that would mean a hexadecimal same, e.g. urix.me/0xABC0
 Every token can be addressed as decimal, hexadecimal, base64 or (when present) it's custom slug.

 If it contains /, then it becomes a leaf in the tree of notions.
 However, it has to be addressed with a prefix: urix.me/p/path/to/tree/leaf/example, p meaning "path".

-This is done so that we reserve first-level (root) notions for ourselves, or for our affiliates (example: urix.me/cat/0x&lt;genetic_code_hash&gt; may mean a CryptoKitty later)
+This is done so that we reserve first-level (root) notions for ourselves, or for our affiliates (example: urix.me/cat/0x&lt;genetic_code&gt; may mean a CryptoKitty later)

-So if a chinese girl named Ying wants to reserve a name for her kitty named Tom, she can provide ying/cats/tom as the slug, but the URIX will be: urix.me/p/ying/cats/tom
+So if a Chinese girl named Ying wants to reserve a name for her kitty named Tom, she can provide ying/cats/tom as the slug, but the URIX will be: urix.me/p/Ying/cats/Tom

 We will also reserve small numbers (<1000 decimal) and all custom slugs that contain less than 3 symbols.
+So, alas, that baby urix.me/666 is ours.
 And any number of initial names, that we deem interesting.
+Like name urix itself.